 8. Neighbourhood planning was introduced by the Localism Act 2011.

 Neighbourhood planning legislation came into effect in April 2012 and gives communities the power to agree a Neighbourhood Development Plan.
-It is an important and powerful tool that gives communities such as parish councils statutory powers to agree a shared vision and shape how their community develops and changes over time.
+It is an important and powerful tool that gives communities such as parish councils statutory

-- 9. Watlington is in the borough of King's Lynn and West Norfolk and so the neighbourhood plan sits within the context of the King's Lynn and West Norfolk Local Plan.
+- powers to agree a shared vision and shape how their community develops and changes over time. - 9.
+Watlington is in the borough of King's Lynn and West Norfolk and so the neighbourhood plan sits within the context of the King's Lynn and West Norfolk Local Plan.
 The Borough Council has the adopted 2011 Core Strategy and the 2016 Site Allocations and Development Management Policies (SADMP) document over the plan period to 2026.
 It is also working on an emerging local plan review with a timeframe to 2039 with a revised lower housing target based on the standard method. - 10.
 Watlington Neighbourhood Plan will be a document that sets out planning policies for the parish and these will be used, alongside the local plan, to decide whether planning applications are approved or not.
 It's a community document, that's written by local people who know and love the area. - 11.
 The plan must support the delivery of the strategic policies contained in the local plan, such as those relating to the amount of new development and the distribution of that development across the district and the general protection of the environment. - 12.
 Within the adopted Local Plan Core Strategy (2011) Watlington is designated a key rural service centre under policy CS02.
 This is because they provide a range of services which meet every day needs for the local and wider community.
-The local plan review intended to promote Watlington within the Settlement Hierarchy (LP02) to a Growth Key Rural Service Centre for two main reasons, firstly it currently has a wealth of facilities including the railway station and secondly it is geographically located within the Local Plan review's A10/main rail line growth corridor, being almost central between King's Lynn and Downham Market.
+The local plan review intended to promote Watlington within the Settlement Hierarchy (LP02) to a Growth Key Rural Service Centre for two main reasons, firstly it currently has a wealth of facilities including the railway station and secondly it is geographically located within the Local Plan review's A10/main rail line growth corridor, being almost central between King's Lynn and Downham Market4.
 However, at Examination this has been questioned by the Inspectors, and it remains to be seen what the outcome will be. - 13.
 As stated in para 4.1.22-4.1.23 of the emerging local plan review (2016-2039) under LPO2 Settlement Hierarchy, the borough council does not seek to make specific allocations for those areas who are preparing or have adopted a neighbourhood plan within the review period.
-This is because there is no absolute need for further allocations to meet the local housing need at this moment in time, instead they encourage neighbourhood plans to promote site allocations in their plan area if appropriate sites come forward.
-If neighbourhood plans choose to do this the homes will be treated as additional flexibility or windfall rather than figures to be relied upon for calculating the local housing need.
+This is because there is no absolute need for further allocations to meet the local housing need at this moment in time, instead they encourage neighbourhood plans to promote site allocations in their

-&lt;sup>4 Local Plan Review Pre-Submission Stage 2021 - Keystone (objective.co.uk)
+4 Local Plan Review Pre-Submission Stage 2021 - Keystone (objective.co.uk)